denisvmedia/urlshortener/README.md

 To run this application in Docker, you'll need to have Docker installed.
 If you don't have it yet, visit its [official web](https://docs.docker.com/get-docker/) for the installation instructions.
 On some systems you may still miss an additional tool - Docker Compose.
 To install it, visit [this page](https://docs.docker.com/compose/install/).

-You can also run this application without a docker (_any operating system will work where golang is supported_).
+You can also run this application without Docker (_any operating system will work where golang is supported_).
 But if you want to use a database as a storage engine, you'll need to install either [MariaDB](https://mariadb.com/kb/en/getting-installing-and-upgrading-mariadb/) or [MySQL](https://dev.mysql.com/doc/mysql-installation-excerpt/5.7/en/) (the second option is untested however).

 ## Compiling